Which trading platform is better - Webull or Robinhood?

 Webull’s Account Opening Bonus No. 1

-First up is an opportunity to earn a free stock worth up to $300 per share when you open a new Webull account during the offer period.
+First up is an opportunity to earn up to 12 free stocks worth up to $30,600 when you open and fund a new Webull account during the offer period.

-Begin your account opening process by the offer end date in force when you open your account and finish within 24 hours of starting to receive a free stock valued between $2.50 and $300 per share.
+Begin your account opening process by the offer end date in force when you open your account and finish within 24 hours of starting to receive 2 free free stocks valued between $3 and $300 per share.

 As with Robinhood’s bonus, the odds of receiving a stock valued at the lower end of this range are very high.
 You must claim your free stock within 30 days after your initial deposit settles, which typically takes no more than five business days.